mohammad-faalfard/bookstore/README.md

 # bookstore - hobby project

-an online Bookstore featuring a custom user model, search, image uploads,user registrations(django-allauth), permissions, and a host of other goodies.
+this Dockerized Django project with postgresql is an online Bookstore featuring a custom user model, search, image uploads, permissions, and a host of other goodies. ready to deploy to heroku.

-Dockerized Django project with postgresql
+[packages]
+django
+psycopg2-binary
+django-crispy-forms
+django-allauth
+environs
+pillow
+django-debug-toolbar
+whitenoise
+gunicorn